-- a) your spouse, if you are legally married or if not legally married, you are living in a common-law relationship.
-Only one spouse will be considered at any time as being covered under the group contract; - b) your unmarried child under age 21; - c) your unmarried child under age 26, if enrolled and in full-time attendance at an accredited college, university or educational institute; and - d) your unmarried child (regardless of age) who became totally disabled while eligible under b) or c) above, and has been continuously so disabled since that time and is considered a dependent as defined under the Income Tax Act, also qualify as a dependent.
+- a) your spouse, if you are legally married and not living separate or apart as a result of marriage breakdown; or if not legally married, you are living in a common-law relationship.
+Only one spouse will be considered at any time as being covered under the group contract; - b) your unmarried child under age 21: - c) your unmarried child (regardless of age) who became totally disabled while eligible under b) or c) above, and has been continuously so disabled since that time and is considered a dependent as defined under the Income Tax Act, also qualify as a dependent.